nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 The corresponding console command subclass is returned by `ConsoleParser#parse()` depending on the command supplied in the function's parameter.
 For example, supplying the command string `Add-Expense -n Lunch -a 7.80` to `ConsoleParser#parse()` will return a `ConsoleCommandAddExpense` object.
-Do refer to the [repository](https://github.com/AY2223S1-CS2113T-W11-1/tp/tree/master/src/main/java/seedu/moneygowhere/commands) to view the full list of console command subclasses.
+Do refer to the [commands](https://github.com/AY2223S1-CS2113T-W11-1/tp/tree/master/src/main/java/seedu/moneygowhere/commands) package to view the full list of console command subclasses.

 ## Implementation
 ### Printing an expense